Skip to main content

 }

-In the example above, we set a new value of the state using the setCount function and this will trigger change detection.
+In the example above, we set a new value for the state using the setCount function, and this will trigger the change detection process.

-In some cases, we may need to manually trigger change detection of a component.
+In some cases, we may need to manually trigger the change detection process of a component.

-To manually trigger change detection we just need to call the detectChanges function and pass the this context as argument.
+To manually trigger the change detection process, we just need to call the detectChanges function and pass the this context of a component as an argument.

 Example.